ArtifexSoftware/mupdf.js/docs/how-to-guide/node/document/index.rst

 "Baking" a Document
 ---------------------------

-If you need to "bake" your document's annotations and/or widgets you can use the `bake` method as follows:
+If you need to flatten your document's annotations and/or widgets this is known as "baking".

+You can use the :meth:`bake` method as follows:

 |example_tag|